Past performance is not a guarantee or a reliable indicator of future results.

 Management risk is the risk that the investment techniques and risk analyses applied by the investment manager will not produce the desired results, and that certain policies or developments may affect the investment techniques available to the manager in connection with managing the strategy.
 There is no guarantee that these investment strategies will work under all market conditions or are suitable for all investors and each investor should evaluate their ability to invest long-term, especially during periods of downturn in the market.
 Investors should consult their investment professional prior to making an investment decision.

-This material contains the opinions of the author but not necessarily those of PIMCO and such opinions are subject to change without notice.
+This material contains the opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only.
 Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
 PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2017, PIMCO.